BetonQuest/BetonQuest/documentation/Learn-Beton/Getting-Started/Setting-up-a-local-test-server.md

 cases though.
 Make sure to save it as a `.bat` file!
 If you save it as a `.txt` file it will not work.

-- **Step 4:** Launch the server by double-clicking on the start file.
+- **Step 4:** Start the server by double-clicking on the start file.
 A console window will appear and close after a while.
 Just wait until its gone.
 Now check the server's folder.
 You will find a bunch of new folders and files that have been generated.
 You need to accept the EULA (Minecrafts End-User-License-Agreement)to be able to run a Minecraft server.
 You will find a link in the eula.txt file.
 After you read it you need to set `eula=false` to `eula=true`.
+The start file now serves as the start button for the server.

 **Next step: [Install BetonQuest](Installing-BetonQuest.md).**